Explore Meshline

 MeshLine treats operations infrastructure ticket escalation as operations infrastructure, not as a one-off automation.
 The operating layer sits above the tools, watches for trigger-to-outcome movement, and keeps ownership and control visible as the workflow changes.

-That is the difference between task automation and execution quality.
+For Founders Ticket Escalation: Workflow Guide for Operators, that is the difference between task automation and execution quality.
 A task can move data.
 An execution layer can show why the data moved, who owns the exception, whether the outcome happened, and what should change before the next cycle.

 How to use this playbook